sbhaumik004/BHAUMIK-SHAH/README.md

 # Goals

 • **Ensure efficient and responsible treatment of wastewater to improve effectiveness and efficiency.**

-• **Integrate data from different sources and performing analysis.**
+• **Integrate data from different sources and performing analysis**

 • **Design Analytical Report.**

 • **Provide Recommendations based on analytical report.**

 # Objective and Scope